openstack-archive/stx-docs/doc/source/installation_guide/controller_storage.rst

 ::

-   $ bash setup_controller_storage.sh -i <starlingx iso image>
+   $ bash setup_configuration.sh -c controllerstorage -i <starlingx iso image>

-The xml server definitions that are created by the previous script are:
+The default xml server definitions that are created by the previous script
+are:

-- controller-0
+- controllerstorage-controller-0
-- controller-1
+- controllerstorage-controller-1
-- compute-0
+- controllerstorage-compute-0
-- compute-1
+- controllerstorage-compute-1

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Powering Up a Virtual Server